-To fix this, select thread that matches the bag and thread your machine and bobbin with it.
+To fix this, select thread that matches the bag and thread your machine and bobbin with that color.

-Now, switch your machine to a zig zag stitch.
+Now, switch your machine setting to zig zag.

 Select the widest width of zig zag that you have.

-The stitch length should be set at zero.
-(If you start sewing and the machine does not move forward, then move the stitch length lever just a smidge and try it there.
-You certainly don’t want it at “1″.
+The stitch length should be set to zero.
+(If you start sewing and the machine does not move forward, move the stitch length just a little and try it there.
+You certainly don’t want it as long as a “1”.
 The goal here is to have the stitches as close together as possible.)